Darkflame72/defectio/docs/intro.rst

 For this purpose, Python comes with a concept called "Virtual Environments" to help maintain these separate versions.

-A more in-depth tutorial is found on :doc:`py:tutorial/venv`.
+A more in-depth tutorial can be found at :doc:`py:tutorial/venv`.

 However, for the quick and dirty: